seinecle/Belfast2015/public_html/readme.md

 <p align="center"><img src="img/formatted/nodexl.jpg"/></p>

-I suppose you with me that, no matter if the scales are correct, or if the underlying data is fairly represented, the bad design of the data visualization makes it impossible to engage with.
+I suppose you agree with me that, no matter if the scales are correct, or if the underlying data is fairly represented, the bad design of the data visualization makes it impossible to engage with.

 ###**3) No misleading rhetorical effects.**